elastisys/cloudpool.restapi/docs/api.rst

 ************

  - **Method**: ``GET /pool/metadata``
- - **Description**: Retrieves metadata about the cloud adapter and the cloud infrastructure.
+ - **Description**: Retrieves metadata about the cloud pool and its cloud infrastructure.

    The metadata is a simple JSON document that shows what API version(s) this